edzop/bpydoosabin/README.md

 # bpydoosabin
-bpyhullgen is a doo sabin subdivision script for blender.
+bpydoosabin is a doo sabin subdivision script for blender.

 The [Original Version](https://scorpius.github.io/blender-plugins.htm) was written in 2005 for Blender 2.37.